Exact entanglement entropy of the XYZ model and its sine-Gordon limit: Some checks against known results

 Let us first consider the case $k=0$ (i.e. $\Gamma=1$) and the limit $\lambda\to0^{+}$, which corresponds to the spin $1/2$ XXZ.
 In this limit the eight vertex model reduces to the six vertex model.
 Let us note that formula (\ref{eq:XYZ11}) coincides exactly with the one proposed by Weston \cite{Weston} which was obtained in the study of more general spin $\kappa/2$.
 In this limit the approximation $\epsilon\ll1$ is still valid and we can use the result of equation (\ref{eq:XYZ11}).
 From relation (\ref{eq:XYZ3bis}), it follows that

 Thus equation (\ref{eq:XYZ11}) gives which can be written in a simpler form if we recall that, when $\epsilon\to0$ (i.e. $\Delta\rightarrow-1^{-}$), the correlation length is given by \cite{Baxter} where $a$ is the lattice spacing.
 Recalling that the expression for the entanglement entropy becomes where $U=-\ln(2)/6$.
 This last expression confirms the general theory of equation (\ref{eq:intro1}) with $c=1$, which is exactly what one should expect, the XXZ model along its critical line being a free massless bosonic field theory with $c=1$.
+The entanglement entropy in XXZ critical chain was also derived from the second law of thermodynamics in \cite{Korepin3}.

 As a second check, we consider the case $\Gamma=0$, which corresponds to the XY chain.
 It is convenient now to describe the corresponding eight vertex model by using Ising-like variables which are located on the dual lattice \cite{Baxter}, thus obtaining an anisotropic Ising lattice, rotated by $\pi/4$ with respect to the original one, with interactions round the face with coupling constants $J,J'$, as shown in figure \ref{fig:ising}.